-The foundering of the Waddinxveen together with the Oosterland resulted in a setback for the Dutch East India Company.
-Two important Dutch East Indiaman were lost.
+The foundering of the Waddinxveen, together with the Oosterland, resulted in a significant setback for the Dutch East India Company as the ships were carrying expensive cargo.
 Some of the cargo, however, could be saved and was transported back to Patria by the ship Noordgouw (DAS: 5990).